Hispanic Miami police captain sparks community backlash after claiming he is black

 Ortiz responded to WSVN’s request for comment Tuesday with a text that reads, “No comment, thank you.”
 Over the weekend, he had tweeted: “This isn’t news.
 People love making stereotypes.
 It’s actually refreshing to be who you are, like an American.”

-Miami Police Chief Jorge Colina told the Miami Herald that he was meeting with human resources and city attorneys about how to handle the situation.
+Miami Police Chief Jorge Colina told the Herald that he was meeting with human resources and city attorneys about how to handle the "perplexing" situation.

 Ortiz, the former president of the city’s Fraternal Order of Police union, has made controversial comments in the past.